The Old Operating Theatre Museum

 4 Star Rating This place is straight out of Robert Louis Stevenson.
 You can picture Dr Jekyll walking through the old operating theatre to get to his chemistry laboratory and turn himself into Mr Hyde.
 Very evocative and interesting.
 The staff were engaging and the building is curious and fun.
 Definitely worth a visit.

-nicholas phillips - 3 weeks ago
+nicholas phillips - a month ago

 Show More